zacarey/CS5001/Capstone/Carey_SelfAssessment.md

 complex concepts of Computer Science.
 I'm hoping that we can tackle these topics in such a way that students can learn a topic visually, textually, and/or by application.

+Currently we're appraching this project topically.
+Loc will be handling sorting algorithms while I do searching.
+We plan on diving into graphs as well once we're stable with the basics.
+Hopefully, this can be used as a teaching tool for Computer Science professors.